aiuta-com/flutter-sdk/README.md

-# Aiuta Digital Try On SDK for Flutter
+# Aiuta Virtual Try On SDK for Flutter

-This repo contains the [Aiuta Digital Try On](https://developer.aiuta.com/products/digital-try-on/Documentation) flutter library as a [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for Android and/or iOS.
+This package contains the [Virtual Try-On Solution for Apparel and Fashion Businesses](https://aiuta.com/virtual-try-on) SDK for Flutter as a [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for Android and/or iOS that uses [Aiuta Digital Try On API](https://developer.aiuta.com/products/digital-try-on/Documentation).

 ## Permissions